open-telemetry/opentelemetry-dotnet-instrumentation/docs/RELEASING.md

 ## Release

-To create GitHub release the git tag with correct version number has to be pushed (v\\d.\\d.\\d).
+To create GitHub release the git tag with correct version number has to be pushed (format is `v\d.\d.\d`, it must match the version prepared in Pre-Release steps).
 The release will be created automatically by the GitHub Actions workflow, but the realese notes have to be added manually.